 - Do not eat directly off your fondue fork.
 Not only will the metal be hot, but the fork is quite sharp.

-- Do not double-dip back into the fondue pot after eating off of the piece of food.
+- No double-dipping food back into the fondue pot after eating off of it.

-- Make sure you keep track of which fondue fork is yours.
+- Keep track of which fondue fork is yours.

 - Remember to have FUN!
-Fondue is meant to be an enjoyable experience with your family and friends.
-It helps engage conversation.
+Fondue is meant to be an enjoyable experience with your family and friends with everyone participating.